montblanc18/persephonep/README.md

-# Persophone
+# Persephone
-Persophone is a web browser based on Python and PyQt5.
+Persephone is a web browser based on Python and PyQt5.

 # Install
 Please ```git clone``` or download.